Sunday, September 25, 2022

 Format start waves

 The start waves are determined on the basis of the registered end times as filled in by the participants in their registration forms.
-It is possible to enter your expected finish time in the registration before August 22, or change it in your account.
-From August 23, all participants are automatically assigned to the last start wave.
+It is possible to enter your expected finish time in the registration until August 25.
+After this, all participants are automatically assigned to the last start wave.
 Please note: it is then no longer possible to change your start wave or start time.
 You may start in a later start wave.
+Click here for more information on fast runners.

 How to get to the event

 Travel by public transport as much as possible.
 You can find The Hague Central Station within walking distance of the Malieveld (start and finish location).
-Keep in mind that many roads are closed and it will be very busy in the city.
+Keep in mind that many roads are closed.

 Station Den Haag Centraal is within walking distance of the Malieveld, the start location and the finish.
 Participants and visitors can travel by train to this station on Sunday 26 September.
 Due to the expected crowds, please allow for extra travel time.
 Plan your trip before you leave and check the latest information on www.9292ov.nl.